 With activity and technology fees, we estimate the total cost of the 28-month online program at $97,300.
 Note that this figure should only be used for estimation purposes as tuition rates are reassessed each academic year.

 Will tuition change with each academic year?

-A moderate tuition increase can be expected each academic year.
+A moderate tuition increase can be expected in the fall of each year.

 Who can I contact with questions about financial aid?

 Contact an admissions counselor at 844-433-9253 or via email with questions about financial aid.

 Scholarships are available from numerous organizations external to Yale School of Medicine.